 Strings returned by sqlite3_column_text() and sqlite3_column_text16(), even empty strings, are always zero-terminated.
 The return value from sqlite3_column_blob() for a zero-length BLOB is a NULL pointer.

-The object returned by sqlite3_column_value() is an unprotected sqlite3_value object.
-An unprotected sqlite3_value object may only be used with sqlite3_bind_value() and sqlite3_result_value().
-If the unprotected sqlite3_value object returned by sqlite3_column_value() is used in any other way, including calls to routines like sqlite3_value_int(), sqlite3_value_text(), or sqlite3_value_bytes(), then the behavior is undefined.
+Warning: The object returned by sqlite3_column_value() is an unprotected sqlite3_value object.
+In a multithreaded environment, an unprotected sqlite3_value object may only be used safely with sqlite3_bind_value() and sqlite3_result_value().
+If the unprotected sqlite3_value object returned by sqlite3_column_value() is used in any other way, including calls to routines like sqlite3_value_int(), sqlite3_value_text(), or sqlite3_value_bytes(), the behavior is not threadsafe.

 These routines attempt to convert the value where appropriate.
 For example, if the internal representation is FLOAT and a text result is requested, sqlite3_snprintf() is used internally to perform the conversion automatically.
 The following table details the conversions that are applied: